 Is Papaya Good for Guinea Pigs? | Health Benefits

-- Antioxidants – vitamin A in papaya will remove toxins and free radical damage, so this means fewer diseases and stronger immunity.
+- Vitamin A in papaya will remove toxins and free radical damage.
+This means guinea pigs can only have fewer diseases and stronger immunity.

-- Scurvy prevention – the vitamin C in papaya will keep the guinea pig safe from scurvy, which is fatal (it starts with these symptoms: rough coat, no appetite, diarrhea, bleedings, and discharge…)
+- The vitamin C in papaya will keep the guinea pig safe from scurvy, which is fatal.
+It starts with these symptoms: rough coat, no appetite, diarrhea, and bleeding.

 Nutrition Facts of Papaya

 The nutritional information for 100 g (3 oz) papaya:

 - A normal amount of calories – 39 calories.
 This fruit is not too fattening if served in a moderate amount.